Elisiah/elisiah.github.io/00_index.markdown

 <h1><a href="/n64/">N64 Decompilation Project</a></h1>

-I also collaborate on the [Chameleon Twist Decompilation Project](https://github.com/Elisiah/CTwist-Decomp-WIP), which seeks to rewrite the assembly code of the Nintendo 64 game Chameleon Twist as C code so it can be: modified;
+I also collaborate on the [Chameleon Twist Decompilation Project](https://github.com/chameleonTwistRet/), which seeks to rewrite the assembly code of the Nintendo 64 games Chameleon Twist 1 and 2 as C code so they can be: modified;
 understood and recompiled on other hardware.